Rats are unwelcome visitors to your home.

 Additionally, rats carry diseases like leptospirosis, which can transmit to domestic pets and people, so encouraging contact between your four-legged friends and rats just isn’t a good idea.

-Cleaning Up Rat Droppings & Nest Material
+How Do I Clean Up Rat Droppings & Nest Material?

 Once all the rats are gone, you’ve still got to clean up after them.